-The 2016 Shelterbelt Poetry Prize
+The Shelterbelt Press 2017 Fiction Prize

 We believe in literature’s potential to create meaningful social change.
 To ensure that our winning books make it into the hands of readers and become part of the cultural landscape, we develop a specialized promotion plan for each winning author.
 This includes sending out review copies, marketing the book at a range of regional and national book fairs, creating broadsides of individual pieces, providing promotional materials, featuring the book on the Shelterbelt website, and working with the author to schedule readings.